 Try to emphasize your work culture and what makes your business special.
-Create a presentation that underscores your values (i.e. a culture deck) such as this one from Buffer:
+Create a presentation that underscores your values (i.e. a culture deck).

 It’s better to embrace your size (and the advantages it brings) than to pass off as larger than you actually are.
 You’ll find that you’ll attract employees who value freedom and individuality than pay packages when you do this.

 Create a compelling ad and you’ll see applications